Who We Are

 In addition to being a seamstress, Katie is an avid (albeit slow!) runner and hot yogi.
 She has run five half marathons, and is currently deciding whether or not to go for a full.
 Katie has been studying hot yoga on and off for five years, and her teachers include Anayra Calderon and Jody Domerstad.
 She is also a wife, mother to a toddler, a crazy cat lady, and a bit of a beer snob.

-The name Lineagewear stems from the concept in both sewing and yoga of knowledge being handed down orally from teacher to student.
-Katie is hoping to honor all of her teachers by using the knowledge that they have bestowed upon her to grow her company with honesty, integrity, and love.
+The name Lineage stems from the concept in both sewing and yoga of knowledge being handed down orally from teacher to student.
+Lineage strives to honor all of our teachers by using the knowledge that they have bestowed upon us to grow our company with honesty, integrity, and love.

 Sarah- Social Media Wizard